-Policy implications: The research findings will seek to help decision makers to navigate cyber risk management approaches, understand challenges with incentives in the context of cyber insurance, and provide clear and actionable recommendations that can be adopted by policymakers and practitioners alike.
+Policy implications: It is hoped that the research findings help decision makers to navigate cyber risk management approaches, understand challenges with incentives in the context of cyber insurance, and provide clear and actionable recommendations that can be adopted by policymakers and practitioners alike.

-A RUSI occasional paper will be published in spring 2021 with direct, actionable recommendations relating to cyber risk management and the role of cyber insurance which could be adopted by policymakers and practitioners, with particular relevance to the DCMS market incentives programme.
+The RUSI occasional paper contains 13 direct, actionable recommendations relating to cyber risk management and the role of cyber insurance which could be adopted by policymakers and practitioners, with particular relevance to the DCMS market incentives programme.